How To Compare Columns in Google Sheets

 These methods will let you compare columns for duplicates and unique values in both Google Sheets and Excel.

 Want more spreadsheet help?
-We’ve got your back.
+We’ve got your back with these TechJunkie tutorials:

 Put some visual pop in your spreadsheets by adding images to your Google Sheets.